scaleapi/scaleapi-python-client/README.md

 ### Tasks

-Most of these methods will return a `Scale::Resources::Task` object, which will contain information about the json response (task_id, status...).
+Most of these methods will return a `scale.Task` object, which will contain information about the json response (task_id, status...).

 Any parameter available in the [documentation](https://docs.scaleapi.com) can be passed as an argument